Limousin to Avignon France

 We are surprised by how cold it is.
 I have a jacket on and Explorason and Explorafriend both fall asleep with jackets over them.

 Then I see sunflower fields, so out we pop and take a few happy snaps.

 It seems to be a really varied drive.

-There is a lot of fog and low cloud, and through the mountains we have 2 jours of twisting roads, with light misty rain, and poor visibility.
+There is a lot of fog and low cloud, and through the mountains, we have 2 hours of twisting roads, with light misty rain, and poor visibility.
 It feels like it is about to snow.
 How bizarre!

-Here there are small stone cottages next to the vineyards that I daresay are full of worker tools, or used for breaks for the workers.
+Here there are small stone cottages next to the vineyards that I daresay are full of work tools or used for breaks for the workers.